MaestroError/RDBR-task-front/README.md

     * You need to create fresh Vue.js Application +
     * App should have Vuex state managment +
     * You need to create Autorization with the help of Sanctum tokens +
-    * You need to create SpreedSheet Table for all the countries and show all the information with this api
+    * You need to create SpreedSheet Table for all the countries and show all the information with this api+
-    * You should be able to sort the results by the deaths, confirmeds and recovereds value - in ascending and descending order
+    * You should be able to sort the results by the deaths, confirmeds and recovereds value - in ascending and descending order+
-    * You need to have search input that's gonna search in every field of the data records and filter the results with it.
+    * You need to have search input that's gonna search in every field of the data records and filter the results with it.+
-    * You need to create Cards for deaths, recoveries and confirmeds summary data
+    * You need to create Cards for deaths, recoveries and confirmeds summary data+
-    * Client Application needs to have localization support: English and Georgian
+    * Client Application needs to have localization support: English and Georgian+

 ## Project setup
 ```